nponeccop/systemd-boot/project/README.md

 ``systemd-boot_installed/usr/lib/systemd-boot/systemd-boot{ARCH}.efi``

+For your convenience, the above described build process has been automated in the [build_project.sh](https://github.com/ivandavidov/systemd-boot/blob/master/build_project.sh) shell script.

 On 32-bit x86 machines you may need to manually tweak the 'configure.ac' script and/or some of the 'gnu-efi' header locations, because the 'gnu-efi' headers are installed for 'ia32' architectures but the actual architecture is most likely 'i686' or similar.
 The same applies for the 'gnu-efi' linker which contains the architecture in its file name (e.g. 'ia32') and it may not be resolved if the actual architecture is 'i686' or similar.

 I had no such build issues on 'x86_64' machine.